Skip to content

 Does KernelSU support my device?

 First, your devices should be able to unlock the bootloader.
-If it can't, then it is unsupported.
+If not, then there is unsupported.

-Then install KernelSU manager App to your device and open it, if it shows Unsupported then your device cannot be supported out of box, but you can build kernel source and integrate KernelSU to make it work or using unofficially-support-devices.
+Next, install the KernelSU manager on your device and open it.
+If it shows Unsupported, then your device cannot be supported immediately.
+However, you can build kernel source and integrate KernelSU to make it work, or use Unofficially supported devices.

 Certainly, yes.